Changing your maintenance strategy

 More than half of facilities still rely on reactive maintenance as their overall maintenance strategy.
 For decades, evidence has demonstrated the greater benefits of performing preventative maintenance.
 So much so, that the preventative maintenance framework makes the old way of thinking and acting insufficient, less effective, and less desirable.
-So why has it not changed and what can you do about it?
+So what are some of the reasons it has not changed and what can you do about it?

 • Few truly understand the relationship between reliability-based maintenance and business/operational performance.